 If you’re thinking of renting out a property in London as a short term let, or already do so, you’ll need to know all about the 90-day rule.

-Here, we explain the 90-day rule, why it was introduced, how it affects property owners, and what you need to be aware of in relation to planning, mortgages, and insurance.
+Here, we explain the 90-day rule, why it was introduced, how it affects property owners, and what you need to be aware of in relation to planning, mortgages, and important factors like insurance for your Airbnb.

 - What is the 90-day rule?